markholloway/markholloway.github.io/_posts/2019-01-01-python-mac.md

 ```

 Add the following line to `.bash_profile` in your home directory.
-This will install packages locally and avoids using sudo or running into permission problems.
+This will install packages locally and avoids permission problems.
+It is not recommend to install package as `suso` in the macOS system folders.

 ```bash